codycwc/Data-Cleaning-in-SQL/README.md

-# Data-Cleaning-in-SQL
+# Data Cleaning of Job Layoff Records
-I cleaned and standardized a job layoff dataset in MySQL, addressing issues like missing values, duplicate records, and inconsistent formats.
-By writing complex SQL queries, I ensured data integrity and optimized the dataset for efficient analysis, enabling accurate trend insights.
+In this project, I cleaned and transformed a large dataset of job layoff records in MySQL.
+The data was initially inconsistent, with missing values, duplicate entries, and varying formats.
+I standardized the data by removing duplicates, handling missing values, and normalizing the formats.
+This process involved writing complex SQL queries to ensure data integrity.
+The cleaned dataset was then optimized for efficient querying, making it readily available for analysis and enabling more accurate insights into layoff trends.